gui2de/ppol6818-JKA68/bio.md

 # Jasnoor Kaur Anand

 ## About Me
-I am a first-year Master of International Development Policy (MIDP) student.
+I am a first-year Master of International Development Policy (MIDP) student at McCourt School of Public Policy, Georgetown Univeristy.
 Originally from Nagpur, Maharashtra, India, I completed my undergraduate degree in BSc Economics from the London School of Economics (LSE).

 Currently, I am a Global Health Institute Fellow, working under the Global Maternal and Child Health program, where I continue to deepen my knowledge of global health and development.